fit-aleks/Advanced_Android_Development/README.md

 This sample uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

+You should enter your private key to `dependencies.gradle` file and then perform command `git update-index --assume-unchanged dependencies.gradle` to prevent pushing changes in it.

 Support
 -------